rensetsu/db.trakt.extended-anitrakt/README.md

 7. **Save Results**: Outputs enriched data and updates not found lists

 ## Split Cour Detection Logic
-The application includes a mechanism to identify "split cour" anime, which are series that air in separate, non-consecutive broadcast seasons but are considered a single season on platforms like MyAnimeList (MAL).
-This situation often arises due to differing season grouping methodologies between MAL and other databases like The Movie Database (TMDB), which Trakt.tv often relies on for season data.

-###The is_split_cour Flag

-To handle this discrepancy, the output includes the `is_split_cour` boolean flag:
+The `is_split_cour` flag helps resolve discrepancies between how MyAnimeList (MAL) and Trakt.tv handle anime seasons that have a broadcast break.

-* `is_split_cour: false`: This indicates that the season number from the input file was successfully found on Trakt.tv.
-The season object in the output will be populated with the relevant Trakt.tv season data.
+* `is_split_cour: false`: The season was found on Trakt.tv.
-* `is_split_cour: true`: This value, along with a null `season` object, signifies that the specified season number does not exist on Trakt.tv for that particular show.

-### Why Discrepancies Occur

-The primary reason for this difference is how seasons are defined:

-* MyAnimeList (MAL) often categorizes a series into a new season if there is a break of one or more broadcast seasons (a "cour") before the next batch of episodes airs.
-For example, a 24-episode series that airs 12 episodes in the spring and the remaining 12 in the fall might be listed on MAL as two separate seasons.
-* TMDB/Trakt.tv typically group episodes into a single season if the episode numbering is continuous.
-Using the same example, if the fall episodes are numbered 13-24, TMDB and Trakt will likely list this as a single 24-episode season.

-### Practical Implications
+* `is_split_cour: true`: The season was not found on Trakt.tv, likely because it is considered a "split cour." `season` will be nulled.

+This occurs because MAL may list a series with a mid-season break as two separate seasons, while TMDB/Trakt will list it as a single, continuous season if the episode numbering doesn't reset.

-When you encounter an entry with `is_split_cour: true`, it serves as an indicator that you may need to adjust your logic on your application to correctly handle the season data.
-For these entries, it is likely that the episodes from the "second cour" are included within the first season's data on Trakt.tv.
-You should treat the show as a single, continuous season with an episode offset, even if MAL lists it as multiple seasons, to avoid data inconsistencies.
+When you encounter `is_split_cour: true`, it means the episodes for that "season" are likely included in the previous season's data on Trakt.tv.
+You should treat the show as a single, continuous season to maintain data consistency.

+### A Note on Episode Counts

+This mechanism only detects split cours, not discrepancies in episode counts.
+For example, some series may have a different number of episodes on MAL versus TMDB due to how minisodes are grouped and aired.

+* Uchitama?!
+Have you seen my Tama?: [11 episodes](https://myanimelist.net/anime/39942) on MAL, [28](https://www.themoviedb.org/tv/96660/season/1) on TMDB.
+* The Disastrous Life of Saiki K. S1: [120 (minisodes)](https://myanimelist.net/anime/33255) on MAL, [24](https://www.themoviedb.org/tv/67676/season/1) on TMDB.

+TMDB often splits a single broadcast episode into multiple "minisodes" if the original airdate contained multiple indexed segments.
+In contrast, MAL's episode count is generally lists episodes based on their initial broadcast date, meaning a single aired episode containing multiple "minisodes" is often counted as one episode.

 ## Error Handling